shipping knowlege

 What is COC (Carrier Owned Container)?

 A Carrier Owned Container (COC) is owned and maintained by the shipping line.
-When shippers book their cargo with a carrier, they often use COC for convenience.
+When shippers book their cargo with a carrier, they often use COC for convenience, especially when working with fcl services that rely on a streamlined container supply..

 Advantages of COC: